varya/steroids/_posts/project_configuration/2013-11-29-gruntfile.markdown

 ## Migrating from an old project

 If you have a project created with an older version of Steroids CLI, running `$ steroids update` will run you through the steps required to migrate to the current setup.

+## Using Compass to compile SASS files

+Courtesy of Steroids user [Ramin Bozorgzadeh](https://github.com/i8ramin/), you can find modified `Gruntfile.js` and `package.json` files that let you use use Compass to compile SASS files instead of the default `grunt-sass` in this [GitHub Gist](https://gist.github.com/i8ramin/7974067).